opencollective/opencollective/postmortem/2019-09-03-jwt-secret-misused.md

 - Ability to invalidate tokens by rotating JWT secret.
 - Fast communication / analysis and decision making processes.
 - The (not merged yet) [security policy](https://github.com/opencollective/opencollective/pull/2235) gave us a framework to organize the different steps following the report.
 It was a good opportunity to try it.

+## Special thanks

+Many thanks to [Robin](https://github.com/Beanow) who first contacted us with a detailed and very clear report about improvements to make to our JWT authentication system!